 Student and Parent Experience – Thinkster vs Kumon

 Thinkster students have the ability to work on multiple topics at the same time.
-This helps them get used to the mixed topic approach of standardized tests, as well helping students to avoid feeling bored or overwhelmed with a single topic.
+This helps them get used to the mixed topic approach of standardized tests, as well as helping students to avoid feeling bored or overwhelmed with a single topic.
 Worksheets are automatically graded and worked teacher solutions and feedback are then sent within 24 hours.
 Thinkster’s expert tutors add new worksheets to the student account, tailoring these new assignments to previous progress, tests and requests from students and parents.
 Individual help and guidance are available from the dedicated tutor and regular conferences take place by phone or online to discuss student progress.

 In regards to assignments, Kumon students work on one topic at a time, taking a test at the end of each level.
 Written feedback is usually given at this time.
 Often Kumon work needs to be marked by parents.
 Answer booklets are provided.
 Kumon practices independent learning, even when at the learning centers, so do not expect high-level and one-on-one Kumon tutoring experience!